Get exclusive member benefits & effect social change. Join Today

 Near-drowning is a term used to describe almost dying from suffocating under water.
 It is the last stage before actual drowning, which often results in death.
 Near-drowning victims still require medical attention to prevent related health complications.

-Most victims are young children, but drowning accidents can happen to anyone of any age.
+Most people who nearly drown are young children, but drowning accidents can happen to anyone of any age.

 The majority of near-drowning cases are attributed to accidents that occur near or in the water.
 The most common causes of near-drowning include:

-Near-drowning most often occurs when there is no lifeguard or medical professional around.
-You may attempt to rescue the victim from water, but only if it is safe for you to do so.
-The NIH recommends using safety objects, such as life rings and throw ropes in an attempt to help the victim.
-However, if a victim is unresponsive, then he or she will not be able to grab onto any objects.
-At this point, you may consider entering the water yourself, but only if you have the swimming skills to safely complete the task.
+Near-drowning most often occurs when no lifeguard or medical professional is present.
+You may attempt to rescue the person from water, but only if it’s safe for you to do so.
+Use safety objects, such as life rings and throw ropes, to help the victim if they’re still conscious.

-Also, it is important to start rescue breathing as soon as possible if the victim has stopped breathing.
-Cardiopulmonary resuscitation (CPR) involves giving oxygen to the victim through mouth-to-mouth movements.
+It’s important to start rescue breathing as soon as possible if the person has stopped breathing.
+CPR involves giving oxygen to the person through mouth-to-mouth movements.
 Chest compressions are equally important because they help increase oxygen flow through the blood to prevent fatal complications.

-It is important to remember to be very careful when handling the individual and performing CPR, as he or she could have a neck or spinal injury.
-Do not move or turn the victim’s neck.
-Stabilize his or her neck by taping it to a stiff board (backboard) or placing towels or other objects around the neck to support it.
+Be very careful when handling the person and performing CPR, as they could have a neck or spinal injury.
+Do not move or turn their neck.
+Stabilize the neck by taping it to a stiff board (backboard) or placing towels or other objects around the neck to support it.

-If the individual fell into cold water, remove his or her wet clothes and cover the victim with warm blankets or clothing (being careful not to move the neck) to prevent hypothermia.
+If the person has near-drowned in cold water, remove their wet clothes and cover them in warm blankets or clothing to prevent hypothermia.
+Be careful not to move the neck while removing clothing.

-Near-drowning is not fatal like drowning accidents, but it can still lead to health complications.
+Near-drowning is not always fatal, but it can lead to health complications.

-Most victims survive near-drowning after 24 hours of the initial incident, but they can still die from related complications thereafter.
+Most people survive near-drowning after 24 hours of the initial incident.
+However, it’s possible to later die from related complications.

 For the best chances of recovery, seek help immediately.

-Even if an individual has been underwater for a long time, it may still be possible to resuscitate him or her.
-Do not make the judgment call of time.
+Even if a person has been under water for a long time, it may still be possible to resuscitate them.
+Do not make a judgment call based on time.
 Call 911 and perform CPR.
 You may save a life.